 The way she lays down makes me ache, and wish I could do something, but I have to turn this video off and accept that as that mob yells, her lying down while staring into the sky is her last sight as the flames burned away whatever consciousness she had left.
 Helplessness and agony are the last things she felt.
 No amount of hope can change that.

 These are normal people.
-They look like regular people I could meet at an HEB in San Antonio, on practically any side of San Antonio.
+They look like regular people — they aren’t dressed in anything that says “I do dangerous things, therefore this is why this might happen to me.”
 Their motivations aren’t religious.
 This isn’t an anomaly.
 They’re doing this because their police are useless and they’ve resorted to vigilante mob sentencing.
 You could be one of these people.
 How can I say I wouldn’t be either, had I been pushed to similar circumstances?

 Apparently — and I say apparently because information is scarce and gleaned from Spanish translations — she was the daughter of a gang member, and the public believed she had been sent to do prison gang hits.
 Her and two other boys were alleged to kill a 68 year old taxi driver named Carlos Enrique González Noriega.
 I don’t know this girl’s name; I tried.
 So as best as I can understand it, this is the public feeling threatened by gang control and the public’s way of sending a message against it.

 This is the kind of shit I think about when I hear people screaming about empathy on the internet or cyber-harassment or whatever.
 “How could you say those mean things?!” — well, how could a whole village of people be so chill while this happens?
 I doubt you think every kid and parent and relative in this video is a psychopath.
 The spectrum of empathy, malice, and so forth is so much greater than you thought.